 This Campfire Dutch Oven Thai Basil Shrimp has amazing flavors from the soy, sugar, garlic and onions … and … goes over-the-top with a touch of fresh basil and jalapeno pepper.

-If you want more unique camping food options, we’ve got tons of them!
+If you want more unique camping sandwich ideas, we’ve got tons of them!

 Shrimp Po Boys Camping Recipe

 - 1/2 cup mayonnaise